drfknoble/tensorflow_projects/graph_visualisation/README.md

     python main.py

-To run TensorBoard, run the following command:
+To run TensorBoard, run the following command an browse to 'localhost:6006':

     tensorboard --logdir=./logs